Why The Asheville Greek Festival Should Be On Your Fall Itinerary

 • For the general public, there is street parking/congested neighborhood; we park close to Montford Park and walk

-While attending the Greek Festival in Asheville, be sure to take some extra time to appreciate the city’s beautiful historic district filled with Little Free Libraries, parks, and restaurants.
-Montford is truly one of the best residential and local neighborhoods just minutes from Downtown Asheville.
+While attending the Greek Festival in Asheville, be sure to take extra time to appreciate the city’s beautiful historic district filled with Little Free Libraries, parks, and restaurants.
+We most recommend:

 • Riverside Cemetery – Literary greats O. Henry and Thomas Wolfe are buried here.
-Read more about Riverside’s history and notable points for a self-guided walking tour.
-It’s a beautiful Victorian-like cemetery with paved walking paths.
+It’s a beautiful Victorian-like cemetery with paved walking paths perfect for Asheville literary travelers.
+Enjoy a self-guided or guided walking tour.

-• Hazel Robinson Amphitheatre – From spring through October, catch a free play in the park with the Montford Park Players Shakespeare in the Park performances.
+• Hazel Robinson Amphitheatre – Catch a free play with the Montford Park Players Shakespeare in the Park performances.
 Performances typically start at 7:30 PM, and we suggest bringing your own comfy lawn chairs or picnic blankets.

 Christine Frascarelli